benhedibi/Audiometrie/README.md

 - Sometimes whenever they add a new record : instead of getting appended, it just overwrites a random record in the database.
 - Plus a lot of other weired bugs.

-I was asked to build a new application from scratch in order to correct all the mentionned bugs as well as adding some useful functionalities.
-I was having a very tight schedule as I was immigrating to Canada with only 2 months in hands.
+I was asked to build a new application from scratch in order to correct all the mentionned bugs as well as adding some brand new useful functionalities.
+I was having a very tight schedule as I was immigrating to Canada with only 2 months in hands but despite the time constraint, I was able to deliver and deploy the new software spot on schedule.

+## What I did :

+- Created and successfully implemented an SQL-LESS but a RELATIONAL database engine from scratch.
+Database engine and data storage format which are tailored for the exclusive needs of the software.
+-